javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 Some programming languages allow the use of negative indexes for the same purpose, like `fruits[-1]`.

-Although, in JavaScript it won't work.
-The result will be `undefined`, because the index in square brackets is treated literally.
+Although, in JavaScript, it won't work.
+The result will be `undefined` because the index in square brackets is treated literally.

 We can explicitly calculate the last element index and then access it: `fruits[fruits.length - 1]`.